findof1/Graph-QL-API-My-Sql-Docker/README.md

 3. **Verify Docker installation**: Run `docker --version` and `docker-compose --version` to ensure Docker and Docker Compose are installed.

+4. **Setup MySQL passwords**: Go to the .env file and the docker-compose.yml file and edit the MYSQL_PASSWORD(in the .env and docker-compose files) and the MYSQL_ROOT_PASSWORD(in the docker-compose file) fields to a selected password (both passwords have to be the same)

-4. **Build and run the Docker containers**: Execute `docker-compose up --build` to build the Docker images and start the containers.
+5. **Build and run the Docker containers**: Execute `docker-compose up --build` to build the Docker images and start the containers.

-5. **Access the API**: Once the containers are up, you can access the GraphQL API at `http://localhost:8000/graphql`.
+6. **Access the API**: Once the containers are up, you can access the GraphQL API at `http://localhost:8000/graphql`.

 ## Usage

-To use, you can use the fetch api in a seperate front-end, or you can use a http request tool like Postman or Insomnia.
-As an alternative you can setup Graphiql inside of this project.
+To use, you can use the fetch API in a separate front-end, or you can use an HTTP request tool like Postman or Insomnia.
+As an alternative, you can set up Graphiql inside of this project.

 ## Troubleshooting

-If you are recieving unknown errors, ensure that your .env file and dockerfile have the correct mysql setup.
+If you are receiving unknown errors, ensure that your .env and docker-compose.yml files have the same/correct MySQL password.